gfycat/gfycat.js/README.md

 * data-autoplay: whether or not to automatically start playback when the page loads (default: true)
 * data-expand: whether or not the video element should expand to fill the space of its container (default: false)

+The files in this repository are broken down into two objects:

+* **gfyCollection**: this object is called on page load --  gfyCollection.init().
+Its function is to find every gfycat embed on the page and create a gfyObject for it.
+* **gfyObject**:  a new one of these is created for each gfycat embed.
+It contains all of the functions to generate the DOM and manipulate the video.

+gfyCollection.init should be called on page load:

+    if(document.addEventListener)
+        document.addEventListener("DOMContentLoaded",gfyCollection.init,false);
+    else
+        document.attachEvent("onreadystatechange",gfyCollection.init);